 We at CPASS recommend that teens, their families and their teachers focus on these values to build productive social and professional networking skills:

 Mentoring.
-Barnard University chemistry professor Jonelle White credits her high school math and science teachers with inspiring her to study a STEM subject in college.
-A genetics professor recommended she join a lab research program and guided her to join a support program for minority students in STEM majors.
-The Chicago STEM Pathways Cooperative strives to increase equity and access to STEM careers through building mentoring relationships for future and current college students.
+Barnard University chemistry professor Jonelle White credits her high school math and science teachers with inspiring her to study a STEMM subject in college.
+A genetics professor recommended she join a lab research program and guided her to join a support program for minority students in STEMM majors.
+The Chicago STEMM Pathways Cooperative strives to increase equity and access to STEMM careers through building mentoring relationships for future and current college students.